Skip to article frontmatterSkip to article content

 return qmc.measure(data)

-Run all 21 single errors: XX, YY, and ZZ on each of the seven physical qubits.
-After correction, every measured bitstring should still be a 0L\lvert0_L\rangle codeword.
+We try all 21 single errors — XX, YY, ZZ on each of the seven qubits.
+After correction, every measured bitstring should return to a 0L\lvert0_L\rangle codeword.

 print("Steane code: correct X/Y/Z on all 7 locations")